MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/criterion.md

 ---
-title: Criterion Data Object
+title: Criterion Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
-ms.service: bing-ads-ad-insight-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: This is the base class from which keyword planner criterion objects derive.
 ---
-# Criterion Data Object
+# Criterion Data Object - Ad Insight
 This is the base class from which keyword planner criterion objects derive.

 Do not try to instantiate a [Criterion](../ad-insight-service/criterion.md).
 You can create one or more following objects that derive from it.